DGfS-CLschool19/DGfS-CLschool19.github.io/registra.md

 ## Grants

-We are goint to award at least 5 grants of around 100--300 EUR to support participation in the fall school.
+We are going to award at least 5 grants of around 100--300 EUR to support participation in the fall school.
 The grant holders will be chosen on the basis of several criteria considering the need of support.
 You are very welcome to fill out our online web form if you think you might